Rent safe and private dog parks hosted by locals

 How to Train Your Dog That's Reactive to Other Dogs thumbnail

-Read on for some key dog reactivity definitions, an overview of what can cause dog reactivity, some frequently asked questions, and further resources to help you and your pup along your training journey.
+Reactivity triggers can be just about anything—strangers, cars, bikes and skateboards—but in this article we’re going to talk specifically about dogs who are reactive to other dogs.
+Read on for some key dog reactivity definitions, an overview of what can cause dog-dog reactivity, some frequently asked questions, and further resources to help you and your pup along your training journey.

 You’ve got this!

 First, let’s get our definitions straight.
-Dog reactivity is a big topic with lots of associated terms.
+Dog reactivity is a big topic with a whole dictionary's worth of associated terms.

 What does “reactive” mean?

-While every living animal is constantly “reacting” to its environment — you might put on a sweatshirt when you notice you’re cold or head to open the door when you hear a knock — “reactive” is used in the dog training world to describe pets who overreact to stimuli in their environments.
-Reactivity generally encompasses a range of unwanted behaviors (barking, growling, lunging, jumping, pulling, and so on) in situations that typically don’t warrant them in our minds (triggers are behaving normally in a non threatening way) but that are overwhelming or scary to our dogs.
+While every living animal is constantly “reacting” to its environment—you might put on a sweatshirt when you notice you’re cold or head to open the door when you hear a knock—dog trainers usually use “reactive” to describe pets who overreact to stimuli in their environments.

 What are most dogs reactive to?